 If you decide to block images (which stops tracking pixels from loading), blocking them in the browser is much more reliable than blocking them with an extension.

 Comprehensively incapacitating Google Tag Manager, and indeed maintaining online privacy in general, does not come without sacrifice.
-We're long past the days when it was possible to simply say "no" to tracking without consequence.
+We're long past the days when it was possible to simply say "no" to corporate stalking without consequence.
 Today, when we say "no", we get punished for it.
 But that only goes to show WHY, more than ever, we should be saying "no".
 Do you really want to be dealing with people who punish you when you ask not to be exploited?